segmentio/segment-docs/src/segment-app/iam/sso.md

 ## Configuring SSO to access multiple workspaces
 To configure SSO for multiple workspaces, your admin must configure access to each workspace as a separate app in your identity provider.
 You are unable to use verified domain(s) across multiple workspaces and will encounter the following error if you add a domain that is already verified in another workspace:

 > warning ""
 > **Warning**: This domain has already been claimed.

 Once your admin has configured separate apps for each workspace in your IdP, the end-users can log in to the IdP and click on the relevant app for the workspace you are trying to access.
 This is also referred to as IdP-initiated SSO.

-> info "Swithcing between Segment workspaces"
-> Becasue a user, who logged in via SSO, is only signed in for one Segment workspace, the user needs to sign in again to access another workspace.

-In this case, when the end-users visit [Segment login page](https://app.segment.com/login){:target="_blank"} to sign in via SSO, the users will only be redirected to one workspace which is also linked with the verified domain(s) because the login page only supports [Segment-initiated SSO](/docs/segment-app/iam/sso/#enabling-segment-initiated-login).

 ## Okta setup